Index of /sereno/csurf

 precise manual registration

-display transparent labels, surf-normals/surface-gradient-arrows/DTi
+display transparent labels, surface normals/surf-gradient-arrows/DTi-arrows

-divergent/convergent stereo surface viewing
+divergent or convergent stereo surface viewing

 render frames, scripted dynamic movies, offscreen/high-res bitmaps